VardhanSuroshi/VLSI-Physical-Design-Flow/README.md

 ### 3. Final Placement Optimization

-The final placement phase fine-tunes component layout within the chip, optimizing for performance.
+The final placement phase fine-tunes the component layout within the chip, optimizing for performance.
 It assumes an ideal clock and aims to minimize signal delays, conserve power, and meet design constraints.

 ---

 The next step in the Digital ASIC design flow after floorplanning is placement.
-The synthesized netlist has been mapped to standard cells and floorplanning phase has determined the standard cells rows, enabling placement.
+The synthesized netlist has been mapped to standard cells and the floorplanning phase has determined the standard cells rows, enabling placement.
 OpenLane does placement in two stages:

 1. **Global Placement** - Optimized but not legal placement.
 Optimization works to reduce wirelength by reducing half parameter wirelength
 2. **Detailed Placement** - Legalizes placement of cells into standard cell rows while adhering to global placement

-To do placement in OpenLane:
+To do a placement in OpenLane:
 ```
 run_placement
 ```